spacinov/sipua/docs/index.rst

    :target: https://codecov.io/gh/spacinov/sipua
    :alt: Coverage

-The ``sipua`` project provides a library for writing SIP user agents in Python.
+The ``sipua`` project provides a library for writing SIP user agents in Python, with a focus on correctness and composability.
+It can be used to write clients, servers or proxies.

+Its features include:

+- A transport layer supporting UDP, TCP and WebSocket.
+- A transaction layer for stateful user agents and proxies.
+- An RTP and RTCP stack with optional support for `ICE`_ and `DTLS-SRTP`_.

 .. toctree::
    :caption: API Reference